Fixes: Describes the issues resolved since general availability.

 to support ConfigOptions until the next major release of the driver, in anticipation of this change, we recommend updating your data sources and connection URL strings to set configuration options as standalone connection options.*

-The driver has been updated to require a Java Virtual Machine (JVM) that is Java SE 8 or higher, including Oracle JDK, OpenJDK, and IBM SDK (Java) distributions.*
+The driver has been updated to require a Java Virtual Machine (JVM) that is Java SE 8 or higher, including Oracle JDK, OpenJDK, and IBM SDK (Java) distributions.
+Refer to Requirements for details.*

-The precision for the Integer data type has been changed from 10 to 9.*
+The precision for the Integer data type has been changed from 10 to 9.
+Refer to getTypeInfo for details.*

-The NUM_PREC_RADIX value for the Double data type has been changed from 10 to 2.*
+The NUM_PREC_RADIX value for the Double data type has been changed from 10 to 2.
+Refer to getTypeInfo for details.*

 The data source class com.ddtek.jdbcx.sforce.SForceDataSource40 has been deprecated.
 The data source class com.ddtek.jdbcx.sforce.SForceDataSource should be used for data source connections.
 The data source class com.ddtek.jdbcx.sforce.SForceDataSource

 now supports all JDBC specifications.
+Refer to Data Source and Driver Classes for details.

 In addition to the information listed here, refer to this compatibility FAQ for guidance on upgrading